-4.1.5 To grow and transform the Profession
+4.1.4 To grow and transform the Profession.

-In order to meet the needs of its Members and Associates both locally and internationally, the Institute must, inter alia -
+In order to meet public interest needs as well as the needs of its Members and Associates both locally and internationally, the Institute should, inter alia-

-- 4.1.5.1 strive to recruit highly ethical and competent trainees into the Profession; - 4.1.5.2 develop and implement competitive education and training programmes for new recruits which are in line with international standards and national needs; - 4.1.5.3 identify the requirements for the advancement and transformation of the Profession in the Republic and internationally; and - 4.1.5.4 develop and implement transformation programmes to ensure meaningful and lasting transformation of the Institute and the Profession.
+- 4.1.4.1 strive to attract and develop highly ethical and competent Trainee

+Accountants and Examination Candidates for the Profession; - 4.1.4.2 develop and implement a high quality qualification process and related competency framework for Prospective Members which are in line with international standards and national needs: - 4.1.4.3 develop and implement innovative programmes for the progressive functioning of the Institute to ensure meaningful and lasting transformation at all levels of the Institute and the Profession.

-5 Membership, associateship and designations
+5. Membership, associateship and designations

-- 5.1 Only a Member who is a Member in good standing is entitled to use the designations reserved for Members of the Institute in terms of the Designation Act. - 5.2 Associates of the College of General Accountants are entitled to use the designation "Associate General Accountant (South Africa)" or "AGA(SA)". - 5.3 Nothing in this Constitution or in the By-laws shall be construed as conferring upon an Associate or Trainee Accountant any rights to use any of the designations reserved for Chartered Accountants in terms of the Designation Act.
+- 5.1 Only a Member who is a Member in good standing is entitled to use the designations reserved for Members of the Institute in terms of the Designation Act. - Associate General Accountants are entitled to use the trademark registered designation "Associate General Accountant (South Africa)" or "AGA(SA)" and Associate Accounting Technicians are entitled to use the trademark registered designation "Accounting Technician" or AT(SA). - 5.3 Nothing in this Constitution or in the By-laws shall be construed as conferring upon an Associate or Prospective Member any rights to use any of the designations reserved for Chartered Accountants in terms of the Designation Act.

-6 Board
+6. Board